stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/06-configuring-pages/00-configuring-pages-intro.markdown

-When configuring pages, it's important to be aware of the specific context you're in, so that you don't configure an option that you intended for the whole site just on one page --- or change the whole site's configuration, when you meant to change it for only the particular page set.
+When configuring pages, it's important to be aware of the specific context you're in, so that you don't configure an option that you intended for the whole site just on one page --- or change the whole site's configuration, when you meant to change it for only a specific page.